 The need for more engagement of youth and enhancement of their participation in the WSIS process, to facilitate their inclusion and to strengthen their role in the Information Society development at the national, regional and international levels as referred to in the Preamble.

-Iran, Government: The need for more engagement of youth and enhancement of their participation in the WSIS process, to facilitate their inclusion and to strengthen their role in the Information Society development at the national, regional and international levels as referred to in the Preamble.
+Iran, Government: The need for more engagement of the youth and enhancement of their participation in the WSIS process, to facilitate their inclusion and to strengthen their role in the Information Society development at the national, regional and international levels as referred to in the Preamble.

 The need for continued extension of access for people with disabilities and vulnerable people to ICTs, especially in developing countries and among marginalized communities, taking into account the commitments mentioned within the preamble.

-Iran, Government: The need for continued extension of access for people with disabilities and vulnerable people to ICTs, especially in developing countries and among marginalized communities, taking into account the commitments mentioned within the preamble.
+Iran, Government: The need for continued extension of access for people with disabilities and vulnerable people to ICTs, especially in developing countries and among disadvantage communities, taking into account the commitments mentioned within the preamble.

-Canada, Government: The need for continued extension of access for people with disabilities and vulnerable people to ICTs, especially in developing countries and among marginalized communities, taking into account the commitments mentioned within the preamble.
+Canada, Government: The need for continued extension of access to ICTs for people with disabilities and vulnerable people , especially in developing countries and among marginalized communities, taking into account the commitments mentioned within the preamble.

-New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need for engagement of all of society, in particular youth, older persons, indigenous people and persons with disabilities in discussions and decision making processes related to ICTs for Development to enhance their access to the benefits of the information revolution.

 More than half of the world’s population is still not connected to the Internet, and the information and communication infrastructure development needs to continue, especially in rural and remote areas.

-Iran, Government: More than half of the world’s population is still not connected to the Internet, and the information and communication infrastructure development needs to continue, especially in rural and remote areas
+Iran, Government: More than half of the world’s population is still not connected to the Internet, and the information and communication infrastructure development needs to be boosted and continued, especially in rural and remote areas through enabling environment in which more cooperation plays crucial role particularly N-S cooperation including technology transfer, facilitating modern hardware devices and updated software modules.

-UNESCO, International Organization: More than half of the world’s population is still not connected to the Internet, and the information and communication infrastructure development needs to continue, especially in rural and remote areas.
+UNESCO, International Organization: More than half of the world’s population is still not connected to the Internet, and the information and communication infrastructure, the relevant content and capacity developments need to continue, especially in rural and remote areas.

+New Para, UNESCO, International Organization: The need to improve policies, including policy coherence across key information society sectors and reduce the skills gap between rich and poor within the same country, between countries, and between regions.

-New Para, UNESCO, International Organization: The need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks, including satellite networks for all countries, taking into account special needs of developing and less developed countries.
+The need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks, including satellite networks for all countries, taking into account special needs of developing and less developed countries.
 These are implemented through application and in accordance with ITU Radio Regulations.

-Iran, Government: The need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks, including satellite networks for all countries, taking into account special needs of developing and less developed countries.
+Iran, Government: The need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks, including satellite networks for all countries, taking into account special needs of developing and the least developed countries.
 These are implemented through application and in accordance with ITU Radio Regulations.

 Internet Democracy Project, International Society: The need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks, including satellite networks for all countries, taking into account special needs of developing and less developed countries.
-These are implemented through application and in accordance with ITU Radio Regulations.